RauliL/plorth/docs/api.md

   <dd>string, number</dd>
 </dl>

-Returns length of the string.
+Returns the length of the string.

 ---